rodion122/EpamTask/README.txt

 2) Each row is one shape.
 3) The area is calculated for shapes whose sides do not intersect (except for points from the file), so the order of entering points is important.
 4) You can write the number after the dot this way: 1.1 or 1,2
+5) To add a new figure should be in "FeguresCoords.txt".